Differentials

 INVESTIGATIONS

-Macular vein occlusions
+Macular branch retinal vein occlusions

 SIGNS / SYMPTOMS

-Retinal hemorrhages and exudates.
+Retinal haemorrhages and exudates.

 INVESTIGATIONS